briankabiro/warehouse-booking-app/README.md

 3. Start the application:
 `yarn start`
 4. Visit `localhost:8081` on the browser to see the React app
+5. You are now ready to book some slots!
+Enjoy.

 #### Technologies Used
 - Ant Design